Need help with your Rear Window analysis? You’ve come to the right place!

 Step 1: Choose your example

-Remember you must include stylistic devices (how images and words are arranged in a text in order to produce meaning), and aesthetic features (elements that prompt a critical response from the reader) in your essays to gain the most marks.
+Remember you must include stylistic devices (how images and words are arranged in a text to produce meaning), and aesthetic features (elements that prompt a critical response from the reader) in your essays to gain the most marks.

 In this case, we will use the quotes: